 The U.S. Preventive Services Task Force (USPSTF) issued a Grade D recommendation against screening with resting or exercise electrocardiography (ECG) to prevent cardiovascular disease events in asymptomatic adults at low risk of CVD events.

-The recommendation wasin the Journal of the American Medical Association on June 12 and is an update to the 2012 USPSTF recommendation.
+The recommendation was published in the Journal of the American Medical Association on June 12 and is an update to the 2012 USPSTF recommendation.

 The USPSTF reviewers, led by Susan Curry, PhD, of the University of Iowa, conducted a reviewed of currently available evidence on whether screening with resting or exercise ECG can improve health outcomes compared to standard CVD risk assessment in asymptomatic adults.